Smart-github-dev/Smart-github-dev/README.md

 - Studying the latest web development frameworks and tools

 ## 💬 Ask me about
-- Web development using HTML, CSS, JavaScript, and frameworks like React and Vue.js
+- Web development using HTML, CSS, JavaScript, and frameworks like React, Next.js and Vue.js
+- Database Optimization (SQL, Mongodb, PostgreSQL, MSSQL, SQLite3)
-- Game development with Unity or other game engines
+- Game development with Unity, Cocos or other game engines
 - Blockchain technology, smart contracts, and decentralized applications

 ## 📫 How to reach me